semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 # TODO

-- Complete excerpt with what's in the article exactly
 - Set the proper date (modified : xxxx)
-- Complete tags if needed
-- Build summary (with links)
 - Create the queries files
 - :
 - Insert data into indexing json highlighter
-- Check genericity of `the request` parts : no real index name, ...
-- Check //TODO
 - Check mapping in Search > mapping corresponds to the Github repo's mapping.
 - Check that all "-X...." are set